LorazepamReturn to Lorazepam overview

 - For this reason, it is usually recommended to avoid taking lorazepam during pregnancy.

 - However, the risks to the developing baby from taking lorazepam will need to be weighed up against the risks of not taking lorazepam to your mental health.
+Some studies suggest a low risk of possible mouth defects but other studies didn’t find this.

 - If you take lorazepam and are considering becoming pregnant, or discover that you are pregnant, you should speak to your doctor.
 The doctor will help you to weigh up your options.